Slain football players remembered as funny, sweet, ambitious - NewsBreak

 “We’re praying for the other families,” she said.

-Hollins’ surgery Tuesday went well and he was doing “great,” his mother told WBRZ in Baton Rouge.
+Hollins had surgery Monday and again Tuesday.
+The second operation went well and Hollins was doing "great," his mother told WBRZ in Baton Rouge.

-“He has a big personality, and I think he’s a young man that is fully invested in this institution, this program,” coach Elliott said Tuesday.
-“He is a guy that I’ve seen really start to kind of come into his own from a leadership standpoint.”

 Finley reported from Norfolk, Virginia.
 Associated Press news researcher Rhonda Shafner in New York and sports writer Steve Reed in Charlotte, North Carolina, contributed to this report.